 Why You Feel Tired After Eating Sugar

 You finish a sweet snack or a carb-heavy lunch, and within the hour your eyelids feel heavy, your focus drifts, and all you want to do is lie down.
-If this sounds familiar, you are not imagining it, and you are definitely not alone.
-That post-sugar slump has a real physiological explanation, and it is tied directly to how your body handles blood sugar (glucose) and insulin.
+If that sounds familiar, you’re not imagining it.
+The post-sugar slump has a real physiological explanation, and it’s tied directly to how your body handles glucose and insulin.

-Here is where the trouble starts.
-When a large amount of glucose enters the blood all at once, the pancreas can release more insulin than is actually needed to manage it.
-That surge of insulin works efficiently, sometimes too efficiently, pulling glucose out of the bloodstream so quickly that blood sugar levels drop below where they were before you ate.
-This rebound dip is sometimes called reactive hypoglycemia, and it is the biological root of the “sugar crash.”
+Here’s where the tiredness comes from.
+When a large amount of glucose arrives all at once, the pancreas may release more insulin than the moment actually calls for.
+That insulin works efficiently — sometimes a little too efficiently — pulling glucose out of the bloodstream so quickly that blood sugar drops below where it started.
+This rebound dip is sometimes called reactive hypoglycemia, and it’s the root of what most people describe as a sugar crash.

-Not everyone experiences a sugar crash the same way, but the most frequently reported signs include:
+Not everyone experiences this the same way, but the most commonly reported signs include:

-• Difficulty concentrating or a foggy, “fuzzy” feeling in the head
+• Trouble concentrating, or a foggy, fuzzy feeling

 • Irritability, anxiousness, or mood swings

-• Renewed hunger or cravings for more sugar or carbohydrates, even shortly after eating
+• Renewed hunger or cravings for more sugar, even shortly after eating

 • Headaches